Diseases

 • Surveillance

-At present, in many countries surveillance for SVD is based on clinical evidence.
 Since SVD has often a sub-clinical course, clinical surveillance must be supported by appropriate sampling and laboratory investigations such as serological surveillance and/or detection of SVDV in random sampling of pen-floor faeces.
+Currently not surveillance plans are in place for SVD.

 • Past experiences on success (and failures) of prevention, control, eradication in regions outside Europe